anitab-org/documentation/ways-to-contribute.md

 ## Project management

-Help us manage our projects, their contributiors and contributions!
+Help us manage our projects, their contributors and contributions!
 Zulip stream: [#project-management](https://anitab-org.zulipchat.com/#narrow/stream/258232-project-management).

 - Label issues;
 - Assign and unassign contributors to our issues;